 Streaming with Flash

 Flash Streaming has come a long way recently.
-It supports the (almost) standard H.264 codec which in combination with it's near ubiquitous installed base makes it a great choice for live streaming.
-Unfortunately, Flash doesn't do everything in standard way, it has introduced it's own transport protocol (instead of using RTSP) and therefore has it's own Flash Media Server to do live streams.
+It now supports the almost standard H.264 codec which in combination with it's near ubiquitous installed base makes it a great choice for live streaming.
+Unfortunately, Flash doesn't do everything in standard way, it has introduced it's own transport protocol (instead of using RTSP) and therefore it is hard to use anything but the Flash Media Server to do live streams.

-We have a Flash Streaming Server setup and information about it can be found on our wiki.
+We have a Flash Streaming Server setup for this class (for now) and information about it can be found on our wiki.

-One of the great things about streaming with Flash is that you don't nessecarily need a dedicated piece of software to encode/broadcast (although to get the highest quality with the latest codecs you do, Flash Media Live Encoder (windows only)).
+One of the great things about streaming with Flash is that you don't nessecarily need a dedicated piece of software to encode/broadcast (although to get the highest quality with the latest codecs you do).

 Here is a very straight forward encoder/broadcaster built in flash that works through a browser: Flash Broadcaster.
 It is built off of this example: Building a Broadcaster and a Receiver in Flash (with the Flash Communication Server).
 The settings you need can be found on our wiki.